 Space hellebore 18 to 24 inches apart.
 These plants need room to spread as they mature.
 No support is necessary.
 Rain and snowmelt drip off its downward-facing flowers without being harmed.
-They can be planted 12 to 18 inches from other spring-flowering plants with foliage that fades at the beginning of summer to provide hellebore with the space it needs.
+They can be planted 12 to 18 inches from other spring-flowering plants to provide hellebore with the space it needs.
 Snowdrops, crocus, and muscari are ideal flowering companion plants.

 Steps To Plant Hellebore

 Select a shady or dappled shade location.
-Gather a watering can or sprayer hose and compost or a slow-release granular fertilizer and place them nearby.
+Gather a watering can or sprayer hose, compost, and a slow-release granular fertilizer and place them nearby.

 Step 1 - Gently release the hellebore from the nursery container it was grown in.
 Do not pull it out by the stem.

 Step 2 - Loosen any roots growing around the edge of the soil clump.
 If the soil is dry, dip the root ball into a shallow pan of water to make it easier to separate the roots.

 Step 3 - Use a hand trowel to dig a hole wide and deep enough to accommodate the plant's root system.
 The hole should be deep enough so that the hellebore’s crown will be just below the backfilled soil surface.

 Step 4 - Stir fertilizer into the backfill soil.

 Step 5 - Add the plant to the hole and backfill.